stoyan/fafofal/PerformanceObserver slides.md

 # New School

-* Font fallback not a text/element
+* Font fallback, not a text/element

 ```css
 @font-face {